2022 AND 2031 EXECUTIVE PERSPECTIVES ON TOP RISKS

 Key issues being discussed around the globe in the boardroom and C-suite

 Massive disruptions in the global supply chain.
 Challenges in attracting and retaining talent to address needs all across the enterprise.
 The Delta and Omicron variants.
 Cyber attacks and ransomware.
 Geopolitical tensions in specific regions and shifts on issues related to climate change.
 Long-overdue shifts in expectations related to diversity, equity and inclusion.
 Artificial intelligence (AI), automation and other rapidly developing digital technologies.
 More permanent shifts to hybrid and remote work environments.
 Shifting customer preferences and demographics.
 Big data analytics.

-One of the first questions an organisation seeks to answer in risk management is, “What are our most critical risks?”
-The organisation’s answer to this question lays the foundation for management to respond with appropriate capabilities for managing these risks.
-Protiviti and NC State University’s ERM Initiative are pleased to provide this report focusing on the top risks for the short term — 2022 — and the long term — 2031 — from 1,453 respondents in C-suite and board positions in organisations around the globe.
+One of the first questions an organization seeks to answer in risk management is, “What are our most critical risks?”
+The organization’s answer to this question lays the foundation for management to respond with appropriate capabilities for managing these risks.
+Protiviti and NC State University’s ERM Initiative are pleased to provide this report focusing on the top risks for the short term — 2022 — and the long term — 2031 — from 1,453 respondents in C-suite and board positions in organizations around the globe.

 Resources and Download Materials

 This executive summary provides a brief description of our methodology and an overview of the overall risk concerns for 2022 and 2031, followed by a review of the results by type of executive position.